Modelling Interactions in High-dimensional Data with Backtracking: Numerical Results

 To evaluate the procedures, we randomly selected 2/3 for training and the remaining 1/3 was used for testing.
 This was repeated 200 times for each of the data sets.
 Note that we have specifically chosen data sets with $n$ large as well as $p$ large.
 This is to ensure that comparisons between the performances of the methods can be made with more accuracy.
 For the regression example, out-of-sample squared prediction error was used as a measure of error; for the classification example, we used out-of-sample misclassification error with 0--1 loss.
 The results are given in Table~\ref{tab:real_data}.

-Random Forests has the lowest prediction error on the regression dataset, with Backtracking not far behind, whilst Backtracking wins in the classification task, and in fact achieves strictly lower misclassification error than all the other methods on 90\% of all test samples.
+Random Forests has the lowest prediction error on the regression data set, with Backtracking not far behind, whilst Backtracking wins in the classification task, and in fact achieves strictly lower misclassification error than all the other methods on 90\% of all test samples.
 Note that a direct comparison with Random Forests is perhaps unfair, as the latter is a black-box procedure whereas Backtracking is aiming for a more interpretable model.

-MARS performs very poorly indeed on the regression dataset.
+MARS performs very poorly indeed on the regression data set.
 The enormous prediction error is caused by the fact that whenever observations corresponding to either New York or Los Angeles were in the test set, MARS predicted their responses to be far larger than they were.
 However, even with these observations removed, the instability of MARS meant that it was unable to give much better predictions than an intercept-only model.

-HierNet performs well on this dataset, though it is worth noting that we had to scale the interactions to have the same $\ell_2$-norm as the main effects to get such good results (the default scaling produced error rates worse than that of an intercept-only model).
+HierNet performs well on this data set, though it is worth noting that we had to scale the interactions to have the same $\ell_2$-norm as the main effects to get such good results (the default scaling produced error rates worse than that of an intercept-only model).
 Backtracking does better here.
 One reason for this is that the because the main effects are reasonably strong in this case, a low amount of penalisation works well.
 However, because with hierNet, the penalty on the interactions is coupled with the penalty on the main effects, the final model tended to include close to two hundred interaction terms.
+The Screening approach similarly suffers from including too many interactions and performs only a little better than a main effects only fit.